 Learn about winter driving best practices

 Winter driving is all about caution and preparation.
-You need to know possible problems so that you can avoid or prepare for them.
+Know the possible problems so that you can avoid or prepare for them.

 Observe safety rules.